juanjodevio/dataloader/ARCHITECTURE.md

 **Lists → behavior depends:**

 - Transform steps → concatenated (parent first, then child)
+  - Parent recipe transform steps are executed first, followed by child recipe transform steps
+  - If both parent and child add columns with the same name, the second step will fail (column already exists)
+  - Best practice: Use different column names in parent and child recipes, or use child recipes to override parent behavior by deleting and redefining transform steps
 - Other lists → overridden

 **Delete semantics** ✅ Implemented